 Although the expected value of his winnings is 0, the probability that Mr. Ace is ahead after 20 days is about .610.
 Thus, he would be able to tell his friends that his system gives him a better chance of being ahead than that of someone who simply buys the stock and holds it, if our simple random model is correct.
-There have been a number of studies to determine how random the stock market is.
+There have been a number of studies to determine how random the stock market is. \Box

 With the Law of Large Numbers to bolster the frequency interpretation of probability, we find it natural to justify the definition of expected value in terms of the average outcome over a large number of repetitions of the experiment.
 The concept of expected value was used before it was formally defined; and when it was used, it was considered not as an average value but rather as the appropriate value for a gamble.
-For example recall, from the Historical Remarks section of Chapter 1, Section 1.2, Pascal's way of finding the value of a three-game series that had to be called off before it is finished.
+For example, recall Pascal's way of finding the value of a three-game series that had to be called off before it is finished.